asdeenner7ec/notes/README.md

 # 2023-11-28
 - "Today's programming wisdom is to write code that is not only functional but also maintainable and scalable.
 Invest time in planning, documenting, and testing your code to ensure it can handle future changes and growth.
 Remember, code is read more often than it is written, so make it easy for others (and your future self) to understand."

+# 2023-11-29
+- "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
+So far, the universe is winning." - Rick Cook

+This quote highlights the ongoing challenge programmers face in creating user-friendly and robust software, while also acknowledging the ever-evolving nature of technology and the potential for unexpected user behavior.
+It serves as a reminder to continually adapt and improve our programming practices to stay ahead in this race.